 A manual flow site has a site installation similar to that of a manual water level station, with perhaps structures such as slack lines, to assist in flow measurement.
-Flow gauging is done on a regular basis to build up a level/flow relationship (rating).
+Flow gauging are done on a regular basis to build up a level/flow relationship (rating).
 The accuracy of the rating required by the customer will determine the gauging frequency.
 A stream or riverbed that is unstable or affected by weed will necessitate more frequent measurements.

 A continuous record of flow at a station is obtained by combining water level data with the rating.
 To ensure that the rating is accurate over the range of recorded levels, it is important to gauge at low, medium and high levels.
-Flood events or channel modification may cause a rating change, which then requires another series of gaugings to define the new rating curve.
-Figure 2 below shows the size of the flow monitoring network 1990 to 2009.
+Flood events or channel modification may cause a rating change, which then requires another series of gauging to define the new rating curve.
+Figure 2 below shows the size of the flow monitoring network 1990 to 2010.

-Figure 2: Size of flow monitoring network, 1990 - 2009
+Figure 2: Size of flow monitoring network, 1990 - 2010

-Gaugings are generally done only at sites where customers have requested flow information.
-Figure 3 below shows the number of gaugings completed between 1990 and 2009.
+Gauging are generally done only at sites where customers have requested flow information.
+Figure 3 below shows the number of gaugings completed between 1990 and 2010.

-Figure 3: Number of gaugings completed, 1990 - 2009
+Figure 3: Number of gauging completed, 1990 - 2010